loader image

 Just how the engine came to be at Newcastle Airport is not known!
 Perhaps Reid took it with him from Windermere when he was the last civilian instructor to depart?
 Perhaps it had been with Gnosspelius and included with the Gull sale since he was about to leave Shorts and marry, moving from The Cottage, Borstal Road, Rochester to Coniston?

-This engine is now on display at the Lakeland Motor Museum, which is between Newby Bridge and Haverthwaite.
+This engine and a piece of propeller are now on display at the Lakeland Motor Museum, which is between Newby Bridge and Haverthwaite.